KeSavanh/sqlalchemy-challenge/README.md

-# SQLAlchemy Homework - Surfs Up!
+# Weather Data Exploratory Analysis with SQLAlchemy
 ## Climate Analysis and Exploration
 SQLAlchemy and Python were used to conduct analysis of climate in this assignment.
 A database file `hawaii.sqlite` was connected to a jupyter notebook in order to explore tables in the database.
 In the notebook the connection was created using `create_engine` and `automap_base` was used to reflect tables into classes.
 Then data was saved into dataframes for further analysis.
 The precipitation and station analysis was conducted in this [climate_analysis.ipynb](https://github.com/KeSavanh/sqlalchemy-challenge/blob/main/climate_analysis.ipynb).
 ## Precipition Analysis